Pumpkins and squashes are some of the foods that I’ve been looking forward to every autumn for several years now.

-- PUMPKIN PUREE – the color, the taste and even consistency of the pudding will depend a lot on your pumpkin puree.
-My go to pumpkins/squashes for this recipe are butternut or hokkaido squash.
-If you’re going to make your own pumpkin puree, make sure that it doesn’t have any lumps or skins, otherwise it will affect the final texture of the pumpkin pudding.
+- PUMPKIN PUREE – the color, taste, and even consistency of the pudding will depend a lot on your pumpkin puree.
+My go-to pumpkins/squashes for this recipe are butternut or Hokkaido squash.
+If you’re going to make your own pumpkin puree, make sure that it doesn’t have any lumps or skins, otherwise, it will affect the final texture of the pumpkin pudding.

-- PLANT-BASED MILK – there are countless gluten free, dairy free and lactose free alternatives to cow’s milk.
+- PLANT-BASED MILK – there are countless gluten-free, dairy-free, and lactose-free alternatives to cow’s milk.
 My current favorites are rice and coconut milk.
 Whichever you choose, be aware that not every plant-based milk is made the same.
-Some have pronounced taste that can ultimately affect the taste of the pumpkin pudding.
+Some have a pronounced taste that can ultimately affect the taste of the pumpkin pudding.

 - CORNSTARCH – The main ingredient that helps to thicken the pudding.
-I tried replacing it with rice flour, but had very little succes – the final texture was too grainy so I wouldn’t recommedn it.
+I tried replacing it with rice flour, but had very little success – the final texture was too grainy so I wouldn’t recommend it.